-Many computers do not have a RS232 interface available; in these cases the user may need to use a USB-to-RS232 convertor to provide the RS232 interface.
-Many such convertors are available; ViTREK offers a fully tested convertor which is recommended if this method is desired by the user.
-Although the use of a convertor may not appear to alter the software written by the user, the majority of USB-to-RS232 convertors have a fairly severe latency delay for each transmitted and received string of characters, typically this is 10ms or more.
-In high speed applications this may severely restrict the overall speed, so in those applications the direct use of the USB interface of the V7X is recommended.
+Many computers do not have an RS232 interface available; in these cases, the user may need to use a USB-to-RS232 converter to provide the RS232 interface.
+Many such converters are available; ViTREK offers a fully tested converter which is recommended since it supports the required handshaking lines.
+Beware that some USB-to-RS232 converters have a fairly severe latency delay for each transmitted and received string of characters, typically 10ms or more.
+In high speed applications this may severely restrict the overall speed.